vmware/dod-compliance-and-automation/vcd/10.x/v1r2-srg/ansible/vmware-cloud-director-10.x-stig-ansible-hardening/README.md

 ```
 ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v -b
 ```
-Run all controls on a single host and only for a specific control DKER-CE-000001.
+Run all controls on a single host and only for a specific control.
 Prompts for user password and displays verbose output
 ```
-ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v -b --tags DKER-CE-000001
+ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v -b --tags PSQL-00-000035
 ```
-Run all controls on a single host and only for a specific group of controls for containerd.
+Run all controls on a single host and only for a specific group of controls.
 Prompts for user password and displays verbose output
 ```
-ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v -b --tags containerd
+ansible-playbook -i 'IP or FQDN', -u 'username' playbook.yml -k -v -b --tags vpostgres
 ```
 Run all controls on a single host and only for controls tagged 'log_opts' and also supplies variables at the command line.
 Prompts for user password and displays verbose output
 ```